-NO UNNECESSARY TREATMENTS: We only perform the treatments that have been scientifically founded to make the most change in the shortest time.
+NO UNNECESSARY TREATMENTS: We only perform the treatments that have been scientifically found to make the most change in the shortest time.

-EDUCATION: We think you should fully understand your condition, and the approach and expectations of treatment.
+EDUCATION: We think you should fully understand your condition, our approach and expectations of treatment.

 EMPOWER THE PEOPLE: Our ultimate goal is to teach you the tools to help yourself.

 Our "treat yourself" model is multi-faceted, but based largely on two major components: First is McKenzie Method for Diagnosis and Therapy (MDT), which works wonders for getting you out of pain when you are already injured.
 Second is Dynamic Neuromuscular Stabilization (DNS) which can also help with pain and injury, but perhaps more importantly can answer the question of "why did I get injured in the first place?" as well as helping to prevent injury from reoccurring in the future.

 The McKenzie Method of Mechanical Diagnosis and Therapy (MDT) is an internationally acclaimed method of assessment and treatment for spinal and extremity pain developed by New Zealand Physiotherapist Robin McKenzie.
 It has been widely used all over the world for more than 30 years.

 MDT clinicians are trained to assess and diagnose all areas of the musculoskeletal system.
 That means that if a problem exists in or around the spine, joint or muscle, an MDT evaluation may be appropriate.